Bulk and Skull: Power Rangers Samurai and Power Rangers Super Samurai

 Power Rangers Samurai follows Bulk trying to train Skull's son Spike in the ways of the Samurai, but failing each time.
 The two of them operated out of a converted garage.
 Due to Bulk's sister's marriage with Skull, Spike addresses him as "Uncle Bulk" - he had to be reminded to call him "Sensei" during training.
 Much like his father, Spike has a big crush on the Pink Ranger.

 Skull made a brief appearance in the Power Rangers Super Samurai finale, "Samurai Forever", where Skull picks up his son; he arrives in a limo with a suit.
 Bulk and Skull size each other up and Bulk remarks he's changed, but after a brief tease of conflict they're shown to still be friends.
 Skull remains accident-prone as he and Spike hit their heads on a sign when waving good-bye to Bulk.

 In the original casting sides, Bulk and Spike were not present and the comic relief were two singing roadsweepers "Big Mack" and "Skinny Jack".

+Mighty Morphin Power Rangers: Once & Always

+In Mighty Morphin Power Rangers: Once & Always, though the two do not appear in person, they are briefly shown on a billboard where they apparently own a food company.

 Mighty Morphin Power Rangers: The Movie

-Bulk and Skull participated in the charity skydive with the Ranger teens, but landed in a construction site where Ivan Ooze's prison egg would be unearthed.
-They are later seen during a party at Ernie's, and assist the Rangers' young friend Fred Kelman and the other Kids in stopping the brainwashed parents of Angel Grove from leaping to their deaths.
+In Mighty Morphin Power Rangers: The Movie, Bulk and Skull participated in the charity skydive with the Ranger teens, but landed in a construction site where Ivan Ooze's prison egg would be unearthed.
+They are later seen during a party at Ernie's and assist the Rangers' young friend Fred Kelman and the other Kids in stopping the brainwashed parents of Angel Grove from leaping to their deaths.
 When the movie ends with a celebration at Angel Grove Harbor, and a sign thanking the Power Rangers for saving the world is lit up, Bulk and Skull are offended, even though they had just played a major part in saving people's lives.